Kindergarten readiness: Arithmetic

 Mathematical knowledge during preschool predicts later school success.
 However, preschool and kindergarten students in low-income settings have been shown to have significantly less developed mathematical skills than students from middle-income homes.
 As such, particular attention has been given to developing math interventions.

 Social emotional well-being

 The transition to Kindergarten often requires children to adapt to a new and different environment.
+This can be a difficult transition for some children as they must learn to meet new social demands.
 This new environment is typically more structured and filled with more prolonged social engagement than their home environment.
 Children use their social and emotional abilities in order to navigate this new and unfamiliar environment.
 Although social and emotional skills are sometimes not included in definitions of Kindergarten readiness, focus groups surveys indicate that teachers often advocate that developed social skills are more important than academic skills as children enter school.
 Social skills function as tools to help children learn more quickly and promote peer acceptance, contributing to a more positive outlook on school.